 You’ll definitely want to get some tropical Hawaiian fruit.
 Pineapple, mango, papaya, and lilikoi are great fruits to try.
 Ask what’s in season.
 If you can get lychee, those are super tasty and fun to peel and eat.
 And always see if you can find banana bread or other Hawaiian baked goods.

 Out of the islands, the Hilo Farmers Market is usually the biggest farmer’s market in Hawaii.
 However, the Kapiolani Community College in Honolulu and Kakaako market are two of the biggest in Oahu, with plenty of food booths, whole foods, and local products to enjoy.

 Farmers Markets on Oahu Wrap Up

 Support local businesses all over Oahu and get fresh foods while you’re at it!
-The farmers markets in Oahu are the best ones to visit.
+The farmers markets in Oahu are located all over the island and are the best ones to visit.